 - Why does Reliable use the Potter PFC 4410 Releasing Panel in the PrePaK?

-- How do you properly size an air compressor for a dry pipe sprinkler system as well as for a double interlock preaction system?
+- How do you properly size an air compressor for a dry pipe sprinkler system or double interlock preaction system?

-- Should the trim for a dry pipe system be black steel or galvanized?
+- Should the trim for dry pipe systems and preaction systems be black steel or galvanized?